vernisaz/simhttp/README.md

 ## Running
 Just launch **simhttp**.
 Press 'q' for stop.
 (See a note in the [issues](https://github.com/vernisaz/simhttp/blob/master/issues.md))

+If you run _simhttp_ in a *SSH* session and want to keep it running after the session gets closed, then use:

+> nohup simhttp &

+or as an alternative, run

+> screen

+and then,

+- Run _simhttp_: within the screen session.
+- Detach the screen session: Press Ctrl-A then Ctrl-D.
+- Log out: of the SSH session.
+- Reattach the screen session: later:

+> screen -r

+*tmux* can be also used similarly to the _screen_.

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.